Andrew Vaughn Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The eight strikeouts per nine innings put together by the Athletics pitching staff ranks 26th in the league.
+- The Athletics pitching staff is 27th in the league with a collective 7.9 strikeouts per nine innings.

-- The Athletics have a 6.08 team ERA that ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.05).

-- The Athletics give up the most home runs in baseball (122 total, 1.5 per game).
+- Athletics pitchers combine to allow the most home runs in baseball (123 total, 1.5 per game).

-- Medina (1-7) takes the mound for the Athletics in his eighth start of the season.
-He's put together a 6.84 ERA in 48 2/3 innings pitched, with 45 strikeouts.
+- Muller will make his first start of the season for the Athletics.

-- In his last time out on Sunday, the right-hander went five innings against the Toronto Blue Jays, giving up three earned runs while surrendering four hits.
+- It's the season debut and his first appearance in more than a year for the 25-year-old lefty.

 © 2023 Data Skrive.
 All rights reserved.